 Prabal Gurung: Anti-Asian sentiment runs deeper than you think

 Prabal Gurung is a Nepalese American fashion designer based in New York.
-This feature is part of CNN Style's new series Hyphenated, which explores the complex issue of identity among minorities in the United States.
+All opinions expressed in this article belong to the author.
+The feature is part of CNN Style's new series Hyphenated, which explores the complex issue of identity among minorities in the United States.

 My 75-year-old Nepali mother, who lives in New York, goes for a walk every morning and every evening.
 I send her out in disguise: I bought her a blonde wig, and I tell her to wear it under a hat, glasses and mask.
 "Maybe then, they'll leave her alone," I think.
 I know it sounds crazy, but it's my survival instinct kicking in.